Sonic Studies

 A short mix shaped through the Big Cat Energy “Snow Leopard” motif, with a progressive-leaning melodic house & techno edge.

-This recording reflects a direction I’ve been growing into more intentionally: patient layering, emotional continuity, and the shaping of a single extended atmosphere rather than simple, linear track-to-track progression.
+This recording explores patient layering, emotional continuity, and the shaping of a single extended atmosphere rather than simple, linear track-to-track progression.

-Like the elusive and hauntingly beautiful Snow Leopard, the sonic movement here dips into and out of each track in a complementary way rather than connecting them head to tail.
+The movement here dips into and out of each track rather than connecting them head to tail.
 Toyger calls to Tell Me, and Tell Me responds — waiting for Toyger to say its piece before carrying the story forward.

-With tracks like Toyger (Mees Salomé Remix) into Tell Me, and an intro sample from Reminiscing by Nora En Pure, I’ve been exploring how spacious, hypnotic, gradually evolving soundscapes invite a different kind of mixing approach — less abrupt transition and more sculpted environment.
+With tracks like Toyger (Mees Salomé Remix) into Tell Me, and an intro sample from Reminiscing by Nora En Pure, this mix follows spacious, hypnotic, gradually evolving soundscapes into a more sculpted environment.

-This work is part of an ongoing evolution in taste, structure, and aesthetic choice.
+This work belongs to an ongoing evolution in taste, structure, and aesthetic choice.

 BCE 🐆